 We typically advocate for implementing collaborative communication only under rigourous objectives and a regular follow up of the results.

-You may have a look at the 17 criteria of the Employee Engagement Excellence pillar.
+You may also have a look at the 17 criteria of the Employee Engagement Excellence pillar.